aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/cloudfront/cloudshell.en.md

 #### 7. Try the Origin Group

 1. Take the URL of the distribution created in the previous step.
     ```bash
     CLOUDFRONT_URL=$(aws cloudfront get-distribution --id ${CLOUDFRONT_ID} | jq -r '.Distribution.DomainName')
     echo ${CLOUDFRONT_URL}
     ```

 2. Go to the URL to see the delivery of the primary region content.
     ```bash
-    curl -s ${CLOUDFRONT_URL} # O retorno deverá ser o texto: File in Ohio S3
+    curl -s ${CLOUDFRONT_URL} # "File in Ohio S3"
     ```

 3. Remove the index.html file from the primary region
     ```bash
     aws s3 rm s3://${OHIO_LAB_BUCKET}/index.html
     ```

 4. Reaccess the URL of the distribution created on Amazon CloudFront to see delivery from the secondary region.
     ```bash
-    curl -s ${CLOUDFRONT_URL} # O retorno deverá ser o texto: File in Oregon S3
+    curl -s ${CLOUDFRONT_URL} # "File in Oregon S3"
     ```

 5. (Optional) copy the file back to the primary region but with another name
     ```bash
     aws s3 cp ohio.index.html s3://${OHIO_LAB_BUCKET}/ohio.html
     ```

 6. (Optional) Access the file with the new name to see the return of the primary region
     ```bash
-    curl -s ${CLOUDFRONT_URL}/ohio.html # O retorno deverá ser o texto: File in Oregon S3
+    curl -s ${CLOUDFRONT_URL}/ohio.html # "File in Oregon S3"
     ```

 #### 8. Cleaning up

 1. Disable distribution using the update distribution configuration feature.

     ```bash
-    CLOUDFRONT_DIST=$(aws cloudfront get-distribution-config --id ${CLOUDFRONT_ID}) # Retorna os dados da distribuição
+    CLOUDFRONT_DIST=$(aws cloudfront get-distribution-config --id ${CLOUDFRONT_ID}) # Cloudfront Distribution info

-    CLOUDFRONT_ETAG=$(echo $CLOUDFRONT_DIST | jq -r '.ETag') # Retorna a ETag da distribuição
+    CLOUDFRONT_ETAG=$(echo $CLOUDFRONT_DIST | jq -r '.ETag') # Cloudfront ETag

-    echo $CLOUDFRONT_DIST | jq -r '.DistributionConfig' | jq -r .Enabled="false" > mini-lab-example-disabled.json # Retorna a configuração atual alterando o parametro Enabled
+    echo $CLOUDFRONT_DIST | jq -r '.DistributionConfig' | jq -r .Enabled="false" > mini-lab-example-disabled.json # Change Enabled parameter to "false"

     CLOUDFRONT_ETAG=$(aws cloudfront update-distribution \
     --id ${CLOUDFRONT_ID} \
     --if-match ${CLOUDFRONT_ETAG} \
     --distribution-config file://mini-lab-example-disabled.json \
-    | jq -r .ETag) # Executa o comando para desabilitar o CloudFront e atualizar a variável de ETag
+    | jq -r .ETag)
     ```

 2. Wait a few minutes until the distribution is removed.
 You can check the deletion already finished using the command below: